Tag FilesS2C Home « Tag Files

 - You can have multiple

-directives in a tag file. - Attributes that appear in multiple
+tagdirectives in a tag file. - Attributes that appear in multiple

-directives must have the same value.- The exception to this rule is when using the
+tagdirectives must have the same value.- The exception to this rule is when using the

-attributes with different values are present the effect is cumulative.
+importattribute.
+When multipleimportattributes with different values are present the effect is cumulative.

 - The exception to this rule is when using the

-Directive AttributesTop
+tag Directive AttributesTop

-directive attributes in the jsp specification.
+There are eleven tag directive attributes in the jsp specification.
 The following table lists them all along with possible attribute values.

-Attribute Name | Attribute Value | Comments |
+| Attribute Name | Attribute Value | Comments |

-body-content | scriptless empty tagdependant | Defaults to scriptless specifying scripting is invalid.
+body-content | scriptlessemptytagdependant | Defaults to scriptless specifying scripting is invalid.

 Setting this to empty means there is no body.Setting this to tagdependant sets body content dependant upon tag. |